Cold Water Swimming in the Lake District: A Local Winter Guide

 You don’t need to be brave.
 You just need to be steady.

-Thinking of giving it a go this winter?
+Thinking of giving it a go?

 Is cold water swimming safe in the Lake District?